Your Guide to IAM – and IAM Security in the Cloud

 - Identity management takes place in a centralized directory or database.
 This is where IAM professionals and admins manage identities and can modify which identity has access to what and when.
 For example, they can remove a user’s permissions when she leaves the organization.
 To ensure effectiveness, the data in the database needs to be kept up-to-date.

 - The verification process itself can be based on different methods, like SSO (Single-Sign On), MFA (Multi-Factor Authentication), PAM (Privileged Access Management) and others.

 - Access Management - Ongoing permissions policy management, by enabling IAM professionals and stakeholders to assign and remove permissions of human and machine identities at a granular level.
-This process should be simple and as automated as possible through workflows, while ensuring admins retain control.Access policies can be determined by using methods like RBAC (Role-based Access Control), ABAC (Attribute-based Access Control), JIT and others.
+This process should be simple and as automated as possible through workflows, while ensuring admins retain control.Access policies can be determined by using methods like RBAC (Role-based Access Control), ABAC (Attribute-based Access Control), AWS JIT access and others.
 In addition, methods like automated provisioning and de-provisioning enable managing permissions in certain predefined cases that are related to business lifecycle events.
 E.g, automatically changing a user’s permissions when a person changes roles inside the organization.

 In the cloud, it is recommended to enhance your IAM tools with a CIEM.
 A CIEM will:

 - Provide Visibility - Granting IAM professionals and stakeholders with visibility into roles, permissions and access capabilities.
 This includes being able to see and filter lists of inventory resources, human and service identities and third-party access; classification of privileged permissions; mapping two-way full permissions; and the ability to discover admins and privileged identities.